 Most of the hardware elements, including the players' keypads, were then constructed, and the additional software for the host's and player's monitors was written and networked.
 In March 2011, a test version was ready, and we played Who Wants to Win the Glassware at SC3 in Alhambra, CA, with a grand prize of Atari-themed glassware.

 For this test, audience voting was not electronic, and the crowd cheered for their votes.
 Fortunately, D-L-P'er Brad Oldham was there, and had the genius to propose that the audience could cast votes indivdually with their smart phones, via a background application that could feed the votes to the game software.
 With smart phones having just recently become popular enough that most people would probably be able to participate, the decision was made, and Brad whipped up the app in no time.

-A privately distributed video of the SC3 test caught the interest of the organizers of California Extreme, and so Bowen Kerins and Ken Chaney made way in the CAX 2011 schedule and furnished the prizes to accomodate the first full production of the show, Who Wants to Win an Arcade Game, with the facility of Scott Evans' A/V equipment and expertise.
+A privately distributed video of the SC3 test caught the interest of the organizers of California Extreme, and so Bowen Kerins and Ken Chaney made way in the CAX 2011 schedule and furnished the prizes to accomodate a full production of the show, Who Wants to Win an Arcade Game, with the facility of Scott Evans' A/V equipment and expertise.

 Show preparation at California Extreme was influenced by documentary film producer Alexander Gray and his producing partner Jeff Maynard, who graciously offered some desperately needed direction to the filming.
 The work they did was excellent and made an enormous difference.